nataliagraczyk/bigfive-project/README.md

-# Relationship of personality traits with the probability of being employed in Poland
+# Employability analysis using logistic regression model
 The analysis below is part of the master's thesis defended at University of Warsaw in June 2022 by Natalia Graczyk.

+Title: *Relationship of personality traits with the probability of being employed in Poland*

 ## Project Objective
 The aim of this study was to examine the relationship of Big Five personality traits with the likelihood of employment in Poland.